raspberrypi/pico-examples/ide/vscode/README.md

 3. Copy the `settings.json` file into the `.vscode` folder.
 This illustrates how to configure the *CMake* plugin so that you debug using *cortex-debug* instead of trying to launch the executable on the host.

-Lauching a debug session in the workspace (e.g. with *f5*) should now build the project and if successful upload it to the target, open a debug session and pause at the start of `main()`.
+Launching a debug session in the workspace (e.g. with *f5*) should now build the project and if successful upload it to the target, open a debug session and pause at the start of `main()`.

 > VSCode has some background work to do the first time through.
 If appears to have stalled then leave it alone for at least a minute.